How to work out the rebuild cost of your home

 If you have a mortgage, your provider may also insist you have buildings insurance in place as a condition of the loan.

-If your home is made of non-standard materials, such as thatch or even timber and concrete, it could be more expensive to rebuild than a typical bricks and mortar home.
-This is because the material costs more , or it might require a specialist builder who charges a premium.
+If your home is made of non-standard materials such as thatch or even timber and concrete, it could be more expensive to rebuild than a typical bricks and mortar home.
+This is because the material costs more or it might require a specialist builder who charges a premium.

-The type of property is also important.
 If you live in a block of flats, the rebuild may affect the entire building rather than just your home, making it more difficult to estimate how much cover is required.
+Living in a listed building also affects the rebuild cost.

 How do I know if my home is listed?